phatchman/pico_dazzler/README.md

 3. A USB Micro to Type A "On The Go" (OTG) USB adapter.

 Optionally for Joysticks you will need:
-1. A USB, HID=compliant Analog Joystick / Controller / Gamepad.
+1. A USB, HID-compliant Analog Joystick / Controller / Gamepad.
 (Unfortunately XBOX controllers are not HID-compliant devices, but most other USB controllers are)
 2. A USB Type A Hub with at least 3 ports

 Optionally for Sound: